greenblat/vlsistuff/axi_noc/docs/axi_noc.md

 ## why NOC?
 In almost every ASIC, there is region called SOC.
 System On a Chip.
 It is a collection of modules that should work together.
-Usual ingredients are CPUs, DMAs, Accelerators, Register files, Communication modules, Off-chip memory controllers, On chip memories  Rams, Roms, Flash embedded, Security and more that now i forgot.
+Usual ingredients are CPUs, DMAs, Accelerators, Register files, Communication modules, Off-chip memory controllers, On-chip memories  Rams, Roms, Flash embedded, Security and more that now i forgot.
 To make them into a coherent system, conventional way is to hang them all on a NOC.
 Network on a chip.

 At Virata, years ago, we created ring based NOC, that didn't have masters and slaves and was passing messages at